 Overall, the only good thing about the story is the premise which is executed in a rushed, unexciting and nonsensical way.

 When watching an environmental fantasy, one obviously expects it to look natural & alive.
 Here, it looks cold & artificial due to Gonzo's traditional heavy reliance on CGI no matter how unnecessary it is.
 Aside from that, the movie is quite pretty and even impressive at times, so the animation is very good overall.

 As for the sound, I liked the ethnic chants at the beginning and the end.
 The rest of the music & voice acting is decent yet unmemorable.

-Since the story is rushed and superficial, the characters also don't get any depth, development or even any memorable traits, remaining bland & soulless puppets that just do whatever the plot commands in the most convenient way.
+Since the story is rushed and superficial the characters also don't get any memorable traits, depth or development, remaining bland & soulless puppets that just do whatever the plot commands in the most convenient way.
 For example, when Agito obtains the forest powers it's not like he goes through a trial and matures into a hero - rather, he simply has god mode handed to him and then crushes everything in the way.
 Eventually, the cast is impossible to care about, and you'll hardly remember any name except for Agito's only because it's in the title.

 The show's value is close to zero as there are other environmental titles that cover the topic infinitely better; and while the movie's setting & themes are interesting indeed, the premise alone can't possibly warrant a watch when the execution is obviously subpar.
 So, not recommended.

 I didn’t know a thing about this one before setting down and watching; I suddenly had loads of time on my hand after finally having handed in semester project (AWWW YEAH), so I just got to it.
 I should do that more often – it was a good, relaxing experience.